Shwetakumari9555/Car_Rental_System/README.md

 # Car Rental System 🚗

 Explore the Car Rental System, a Java-based console application that revolutionizes the car rental experience.
-Dive into a world of rentals, management, and simulation.
+Dive into a world of rentals, management, and simulation, all implemented using Object-Oriented Programming (OOP) principles.

 ## Features 🌟